ayoub0x1/born2beroot/README.md

 Little Q&A from Subject and whattocheck as evaluator.
 You can find it in this repository.

 I think it's done for now.
-I won't make "full guide with bonus part" just because you can easly find it in another B2BR repo.
 I highly recommend repeating the installation process several times, if possible, in order to remember and understand everything well.
 Especially if this is your first time working both Linux and a virtual machine.